princeton-nlp/DensePhrases/README.md

 make draft MODEL_NAME=test
 ```

-## Using DensePhrases with a Custom Text Corpus
+## Creating a Custom Phrase Index with DensePhrases
-You can use your own text corpus with DensePhrases.
-Basically, DensePhrases uses text corpus pre-processed in the following format (borrowed from SQuAD):
+Basically, DensePhrases uses a text corpus pre-processed in the following format:
 ```json
 {
     "data": [